 One of the most confusing parts of ER billing is that multiple parties are involved.
 The hospital has its own billing department that handles the facility charges—things like the cost of the room, nursing staff, and any supplies used.
 The emergency physicians who treated you, however, often work for a separate group and have their own billing process.
 This is why you receive a separate physician bill.
 Many hospitals and physician groups also partner with a third-party billing company to manage their claims and collections.
 These specialized companies handle the complex work of submitting claims to insurers and following up on payments, ensuring the process runs smoothly for the healthcare provider.

-How Insurance Processes Your Claim
+How Your Insurance Handles an ER Claim

 After the hospital and physician group submit their claims, your insurance company gets to work.
 An adjuster reviews the claims to ensure the services listed are covered under your policy.
 The insurer then calculates its payment based on your plan’s specific details, including your deductible, copay, and coinsurance.
 For emergency services, insurers are required to process claims without penalizing you for going to an out-of-network facility.
 Thanks to federal protections, they must cover these services as if they were in-network.
 Once the claim is processed, your insurer sends you an EOB detailing what they paid and what your patient responsibility is.
 This isn’t a bill, but it’s a preview of the bills to come.